 Tamil Nadu has been one of the most affected states by the COVID-19 pandemic, with Chennai being an epicentre, experiencing high levels of infections and fatalities.
 The widespread community transmission in parts of Chennai, meaning that individuals with no reported contact with infected people were found to be positive, called for coordinated action from NGOs, civil societies and the government to trace, treat and contain the spread of the coronavirus.

 Blossom Trust embarked on a partnership with the Greater Chennai Corporation.

 Blossom Trust was responsible for Zone 12 of Chennai for the Community Intervention Project.
 The key activities of the project were as follows:

 4. Interpersonal communication

 5. Monitoring and evaluation

-During this project, our team will be conducting house-to-house visits, creating a comprehensive map the area and conducting risk profiling per household.
-By approaching households directly, our Outreach Workers (ORWs) will be able to identify individuals who are presenting with symptoms of COVID-19.
-The ORW will then refer symptomatic people to the local Primary Healthcare Centre for testing and treatment.
-With regular field visits, the ORW will then be able to monitor the isolation of confirmed cases and family members, aiming to stem community transmission.
+During this project, our team conducted house-to-house visits, creating a comprehensive map of the area and undertook risk profiling per household.
+By approaching households directly, our Outreach Workers (ORWs) were able to identify individuals who were presenting with symptoms of COVID-19.
+The ORW then referred symptomatic people to the local Primary Healthcare Centre for testing and treatment.
+With regular field visits, the ORW were able to monitor the isolation of confirmed cases and family members, aiming to stem community transmission.

-Misinformation and fear has also lead to reports of stigmatisation of COVID-19 positive patients.
-To address the lack of trust and to encourage safe practices within communities, another role of the ORW will be to conduct "Interpersonal Communication Sessions".
-This will be to reinforce the principles of distancing, masking and hand washing, in a way that is both informative and reassuring.
+Misinformation and fear have also lead to reports of stigmatisation of COVID-19 positive patients.
+To address the lack of trust and to encourage safe practices within communities, another role of the ORW was to conduct "Interpersonal Communication Sessions".
+This was to reinforce the principles of distancing, masking and handwashing, in a way that is both informative and reassuring.